 Two designs are currently being investigated.
 One design is a single-machined piece which will incorporate the five planned target cells: 3He, 3H, 2H, 1H, and empty replica.
-The 3He, deuterium and hydrogen cells will be at 20 atm.
+The 3He, deuterium and hydrogen cells will be at 25 atm.
 All target densities will be known to about a 0.5% level [83].
 This five-cell structure design is shown in Figure 12.
-An individual cell is shown in Figure 13.
 A single-heat sink with water cooling will be mounted on top of the assembly.
-Under normal operations, with an estimated maximum beam current of 24 μ A, beam heating will be about 23 W (33 W for the He target).
+Under normal operations, with an estimated maximum beam current of 25 μ A, beam heating will be about 24 W (26 W for the He target).
 A second design under study would use a similar construction, but with separate target cells.
 A detailed safety analysis and technical details of the target are given in a separate supporting document of this proposal [84].